sycarion/5eSRDs/srds/a5e/source/a5esrd_VRC.md

 long-range or scoped weapon augment, you

-ignore the disadvantage normally incurred by firing at a target beyond the weaponís normal range and you may reroll any favored ordnance die results of 1.
+ignore the disadvantage normally incurred by firing at a target beyond the weapon√≠s normal range and you may reroll any favored ordnance die results of 1.
 In addition, you gain an expertise die on Stealth checks, and while you are hidden any checks made to locate you from 30 or more feet away have disadvantage.

 At 16th level, whenever you make an attack using a weapon with the